 FAITH LUTHERAN CHURCH

-Faith Lutheran Church had its humble beginnings in meetings of the Board of Elder of Emmaus Lutheran Church in Denver, Colorado.
-The interest of Emmaus Lutheran Church in expanding God’s Kingdom led to a canvass of this neighborhood and a drive for funds in Emmaus Church.
-About $10,000 was raise by Emmaus Lutheran Church members for this project.
+Faith Lutheran Church had its humble beginnings in the meetings of the Board of Elders of Emmaus Lutheran Church in Denver, Colorado.
+The interest of Emmaus Lutheran Church in expanding God’s Kingdom led to a canvass of this neighborhood and a drive for funds at Emmaus Lutheran Church.
+About $10,000 was raised by Emmaus Lutheran Church members for this project.

 The first pastor of Faith Lutheran Church was the Rev. R.E.
 Schulz, who had been the Assistant Pastor at Emmaus Lutheran Church.
 When he accepted a Call to Salt Lake City in 1945, the Rev. Carl Mehl was called and installed.
-In 1952, Pastor Mehl accepted a position with our church’s radio station KFUO in St. Louis.
+In 1952, Pastor Mehl accepted a position with our church’s radio station, KFUO in St. Louis, Missouri.

 Pastor Willie retired from the active ministry in 1974.
 Since then the Pastors of this congregation are as follows:

 Rev. Wayne Brockman (1973-79), Rev. Gerald Werth (1979-1985), Rev. Thomas Kent (1985-1989), Rev. Bill Meyer (1990-1996), Kurt Van Fossan (1997-2005), Bruce Hein (2003-2005), Jeffrey Williams (2006-2008), Terry Neustel II (2009-current)

 Through all the years God has blessed our congregation richly through its many members, teachers in our day school, and Pastors that He has sent us.